 The God of War 3 demo is out.
 Let’s discuss!

-– Dear Sony – fuck you.
+– Dear Sony – screw you.
 I understand that you wanted to put a demo out right before the game is released.
 Everyone does it (or at least they should do it).
-But you’ve got a lot of balls to then go ahead and tell the world that yes, this is the same thing you showed at E3 2009.
+But you’ve got a lot of guts to then go ahead and tell the world that yes, this is the same thing you showed at E3 2009.
 I might be reading too much into this one, but I think this is quite a daring bit of marketing psychology.
 Sony knows that “core” gamers would kill to be able to attend E3 and feel like they’re actually a part of the industry.
 Putting this label on the demo is a great way to convince this audience that, through their benevolence, Sony is giving them an opportunity to be part of the Secret Fraternity of Real Games Journalists, if only for a few minutes.

 But I think a lot of gamers are smarter than that.
 We have read about how E3 demos rarely reflect the final product.
 We also know that God of War 3 has had another whole year to simmer.
 I might be seeing “E3 2009 demo”, but what I’m reading is “We could have given you this demo any time in the last ten months, but we decided it would be better to sit on it, so that we didn’t have to cook up another one, based on the actual retail release, before March rolled around.
 We probably would have served you better by letting you have this shortly after the Expo ended, but that would mean we actually cared about you.
 With this approach, we can trick you into thinking this, while in reality we continue to treat you, our loyal consumer, like the Unwashed.”